Visustin - Character set options

 Step 3: Change system locale

 If you cannot get national characters to show up, your system may not be configured to display them.
 You need to change the system locale.
-If your code contains Japanese characters, try the Japanese locale. — To select another system locale in Windows XP, log in as Administrator, go to Control Panel, Regional Options, Advanced and set Language for non-Unicode programs.
+If your code contains Japanese characters, try the Japanese locale. — To select another system locale in Windows 7, log in as Administrator, go to Control Panel, Regional Options, Administrative and set Language for non-Unicode programs.

 See also